reykjavik-university/2014-T-514-VEFT/Week11/RabbitMQ.md

     brew install rabbitmq
     rabbitmq-plugins enable rabbitmq_management

+The RabbitMQ server scripts are installed into /usr/local/sbin through Homebrew.
+This is not automatically added to your path, so you may want to add it, to be able to use the RabbitMQ commands.
+This can be accomplished by either adding PATH=$PATH:/usr/local/sbin to your .bash_profile or .profile.
+Or opening your /etc/path by writing this in terminal:

+    sudo vim /etc/paths

+(or any other text editor of you choosing) and add /usr/local/sbin to the file.

-And on Ubuntu, or other Linux distributions that use apt.
+On Ubuntu, or other Linux distributions that use apt.

     sudo apt-get install rabbitmq-server
     sudo rabbitmq-plugins enable rabbitmq_management